· Originally published April 20, 2024

 For detailed maps and updated routes, visit the Park Transit website.

-Travel Distances on Majestic Mountain Loop
+Travel Distances on the Majestic Mountain Loop

 A winding mountain road to Stanislaus National Forest is a great side trip on the Yosemite to Sequoia National park road trip.